RawkFX/migrate-node-deps/README.md

 </div>

-A command-line tool to migrate npm packages and their dependencies to a local Verdaccio registry without installing them, avoiding dependency conflicts.
+A command-line tool to migrate npm packages and their dependencies to a local private registry (like Verdaccio) without installing them, avoiding dependency conflicts.

 ## Installation